-When I talked to the granite guy, he estimated the cost to seal my granite countertops.
+When I talked to the granite guy, he estimated the cost of sealing my granite countertops.

-If you’ve watched cartoons, and have seen eyeballs pop out and then go back in like on a slinky, that’s my version of it.
+If you’ve watched cartoons and seen eyeballs pop out and then go back in on a slinky, that’s my version.

-The counter space area is larger, and there is ‘elbow grease’ and for 20 minutes between applications, the bill was approximately $500.
+The counter space area is larger, and there is ‘elbow grease,’ For 20 minutes between applications, the bill was approximately $500.

 Also, the contractor should never have offered it because he preferred installation to upkeep.